illinois-cs418/illinois-cs418.github.io/_assignments/mp2.md

 The function also will generate the triangles for the mesh by filling `faceData`.
 Each face will represented by a triple $$v_i,v_j,v_k$$ of integers which are the indices of the vertices at the triangle corners.
-For example$$0,1,10$$ would mean the triangle is formed by vertex 0, 1, and 10 in `positionData`.
+For example $$0,1,10$$ would mean the triangle is formed by vertex 0, 1, and 10 in `positionData`.
 SInce `positionData` is actually a 1D array of floats, with each vertex requiring 3 floats, the start of the coordinates for the vertices will be at index 0, index 3, and index 30 in `positionData`.

 To generate the `faceData` imagine the vertices as a 2d grid of points.
 Each rectangle of the grid can be formed by two triangles.
 The indices of the vertices at the corner of a triangle are determined by their order of insertion in the above code.
 For example, the triangles in the lower left corner of the grid will be $$0,1,T+1$$ and $$1,T+2,T+1$$ where $$T$$ is the number of triangles along the $$x$$-axis. **Note these triangles must have their vertices specified in counter-clockwise (CCW) order for normal vectors to be generated in the correct direction.**